BioBoost/course_iot_devices/docs/02_bluetooth_on_rpi/README.md

 * Encapsulates a single data point
   * May contain an array of related data, such as X/Y/Z values from a 3-axis accelerometer

-* Each Characteristic distinguishes itself via a
+* Each Characteristic distinguishes itself via either
-  * pre-defined 16-bit (ensures interoperability across and BLE-enabled HW/SW)
+  * a pre-defined 16-bit (ensures interoperability across and BLE-enabled HW/SW)
-  * custom 128-bit UUID
+  * or a custom 128-bit UUID

 Example: